 How is bladder cancer treated?

+After bladder cancer is found and staged, your doctor will talk to you about your treatment options.
 There is a lot for you to think about when choosing the best way to treat or manage your cancer.
 There may be more than one treatment to choose from.
 You may feel that you need to make a decision quickly.
 But give yourself time to absorb the information you have learned.
 Talk to your doctor.
-Look at the list of questions in the section “What are some questions I can ask my doctor?” to get some ideas.
+Look at the list of questions in the section “What are some questions I can ask my doctor about bladder cancer?” to get some ideas.
 Then add your own.

 The main types of treatment for bladder cancer are:

-You may have different types of doctors on your treatment team.
+You might have different types of doctors on your treatment team.
 The types of doctors who treat bladder cancers include:

 - Urologists: surgeons who treat diseases of the urinary system